-The first international award in human rights education, the Human Rights in Higher Education Award, promotes work that embodies human rights principles and practices in teaching, learning, research, policies, and practices.
+The first international award in human rights education, the Human Rights in Higher Education Award, promotes work that embodies human rights principles in teaching, learning, research, policies, and practices.
 It recognizes an individual, organization, initiative, or publication for its outstanding contribution to human rights education.
 The University and College Consortium for Human Rights Education works to further human rights learning, research, policy, and practices within and across university and college communities through collaboration.

 2024 Award